otaxar/groupgate/README.md

 ==>INTRODUCTION:

-GroupGate is an application that should help its users to find team members for their group projects.
+GroupGate is a web application that helps its users to find team members for their group projects.
 After the group project is finished, the user has an option to rate the team members performance on the project.

 ==>INSTALLATION:

-Pre-requisistes: Git, Vagrant and VirtualBox installed on your machine
+Pre-requisites: Git, Vagrant and VirtualBox installed on your machine

 1) in terminal: git clone git@github.com:otaxar/groupgate.git